-winLIFE BASIC covers the fundamentals of fatigue life calculation.
+The winLIFE BASIC module covers the essential basics of fatigue life calculation.
 Typically a winLIFE user starts with this module.

 winLIFE MULTIAXIAL MULTICORE